cvienney/cvienney/README.md

+👩‍🎓Graduate in **Applied Mathematics** from INSA Rouen Normandie in 2024.
-🔭 I am a PhD student at ENS de Lyon, under the supervision of Nelly Pustelnik and Mickaël Bourgoin.
+🔭 I am a **PhD student** at ENS de Lyon, under the supervision of Nelly Pustelnik and Mickaël Bourgoin.
 My principal interests are signal and image processing.
 I am currently working on methods to process event-based data to explain turbulence phenomena.
 **#imageprocessing** **#inverseproblem** **#eventbased** **#algorithm** **#turbulence**